A powerful

 remarkable woman who never gave up even though her nation did…read it and

-story of remembering those who live in history, reside in our hearts, and
+poignant story of remembering those who live in history, reside in our

-friends and colleagues beginning in 1969….
-I was proud to work with her as
+colleagues beginning in 1969….
+I was proud to work with her as we plowed new

 Phyllis Galanti, Chairman,